let-unimi/liblet/docs/api.rst

 .. automethod:: Grammar.from_string

-A couple of utility methods are provided:

-.. automethod:: Grammar.rhs
+An utility method is provided to enumerate alternatives for a given *lefthand* side:

-.. automethod:: Grammar.all_terminals
+.. automethod:: Grammar.alternatives

 Derivations
 -----------